 Are your children going to university, or just moving out and starting their new lives elsewhere?
-You’re probably thinking about moving somewhere smaller and getting rid of a lot of the clutter around your home.
+You are potentially thinking about moving home to somewhere smaller and getting rid of a lot of the clutter around your home.

 But this doesn’t have to be a huge, stressful move – check out our top tips for making the move as easy as possible.

 Make ‘keep’, ‘throw’, and ‘charity’ piles